-Air emissions

-Air emissions from ocean-going shipping have negative effects on human health and the natural environment, as they cause diseases and premature death.
+Improvement plans established to address critical and major findings Ocean health Air emissions Why is it important Air emissions from ocean-going shipping have negative effects on human health and the natural environment, as they cause diseases and premature death.
 We support regulation such as the cap on sulphur content in fuel oil, which will significantly reduce these effects and create a level playing field for socially and environmentally responsible practices in the industry.

-To continue to be an industry leader working towards reducing air emissions from international shipping, particularly in regard to SOx and NOx emissions, which are important in port areas and when sailing close to shore.
+Ambitions To continue to be an industry leader working towards reducing air emissions from international shipping, particularly in regard to SOx and NOx emissions, which are important in port areas and when sailing close to shore.